timebertt/thesis-controller-sharding/content/50-implementation.md

 : Adding shards to the hash ring {#lst:ring-add}

-After retrieving the hash ring, the object is mapped to a partition key.
+After calculating the hash ring, the object is mapped to a partition key.
 For the main object kind of sharded controllers, the partition key follows this pattern:

 `<kind>.<group>/<namespace>/<name>/<uid>`